chostett/illuminesce/content/blog/posts/2025-04-12-TwoTwoTwo/index.md

 Next, assess the level of the claimant's emotion.
 You don't need to guess—ask them.
 Are they scared?
 Angry?
 Don't want to make a big deal out of it?
 Acknowledge this.
 You don't need to pry into the *why,* just that their emotions are valid.
 Ask them what accountability look like for them.
 What would be their desired outcome?
 What actions would need to be taken? [[2]](#footnotes) Depending on your level of friendliness with the claimant, you could provide suggestions, or workshop together.
 Let this be a dialogue you're actively participating in, not making the person carry the sole responsibility of solutioning.
 You may also want to involve other organizers here, with consent.

+---

+*An example of this conversation might be...*

+*Isaiah: Sarah just touched my hair without permission...it made me feel really uncomfortable.*

+*Organizer: I'm really sorry that she made you uncomfortable.
+To understand more, how did it go down?*

+*Isaiah: So we're standing by the easels and I'm getting paint.
+And she just sticks her hand into my hair and laughs and is like, 'I'm sorry, I always wanted to know what it felt like...
+I'm sorry!'
+I was speechless.
+I couldn't tell her in the moment, because I was angry and I worried she'd take it the wrong way but...what the fuck, you know?
+This kind of stuff happens outside the group and I usually just roll with it, but this time it really hurt.*

+*Organizer: It sounds like even though she said she was sorry, that's not what her actions showed.*

+*Isaiah: Yeah.
+And I just...want an honest apology.
+And for it not to happen again.
+Don't touch my hair.
+Period.*

+*Organizer: Got it.
+Would I be right in assuming that you want to feel like this is a safe space where you won't be touched without your express permission?*

+*Isaiah: Yeah.*

+*Organizer: Okay.
+Would you like me to handle it or do you feel comfortable on your own?
+Either is ok.*

+--

 At this point, the claimant may feel comfortable re-engaging the other person themselves.
 You may also want, with the claimant's consent, to leverage your organizer powers to make a general announcement and reminder of the principles and mindset of the space. [[3]](#footnotes)

 The important part of this step is to get clear on specifics with the intent of communicating it for behavior change.
 For instance, if a group of people is excluding a more inexperienced member, reminding everyone that all members, regardless of skill level, should feel welcomed in the space.
 Ask veteran members to check in on inexperienced ones to see what they need.